-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

 There has been little or no innovation or creativity to provide "the next big thing" that has helped drive the US economy in fits and starts since the early 1980s.

 Aside from quadcopter drones and 3-D printers, which have only a limited consumer appeal, there is no new "must have" item for consumers to integrate into their everyday lives.
-There are no new innovations like the PC, the cell phone, or the iPad to power 2017 consumer demand.
+There are no new innovations like the PC, the cell phone or the iPad to power 2017 consumer demand.
 The few new innovations that are aimed at consumers, like LCD and OLED television, are still largely unaffordable by most households and, in any event, their sales will accrue mostly to foreign corporations.

-In the retail, services, and hospitality sectors, higher minimum wages in a number of states, with effect from January 1, will create a profits headwind during 2017.
+In the retail, services and hospitality sectors, higher minimum wages in a number of states, with effect from January 1, will create a profits headwind during 2017.

 Finally, there has not been any substantial gain in productivity that would boost profits.
 Productivity has actually been down for most of 2016, only experiencing an uptick in 2016Q3, the last quarter for which data is available.
 The "low hanging fruit" of productivity gains and cost cutting have mostly been realized.